 A brand new season of ABC’s Imagine This podcast will be dropping any day now — cause for celebration for kids and parents who love to learn about science and have already devoured the first 50 episodes.

-The show’s host, Dr Niraj Lal, has had a lot celebrate as well, having received the Royal Societies of Australia and New Zealand Bruce Piasecki and Andrea Masters Award for Business and Society Writing, to go with a Celestino Eureka Prize for Promoting Understanding of Science.
+The show’s host, Dr Niraj Lal, has had a lot celebrate as well, having received the 2022 Royal Societies of Australia and New Zealand Bruce Piasecki and Andrea Masters Award for Business and Society Writing, to go with last year’s Celestino Eureka Prize for Promoting Understanding of Science.
 He’s presented episodes of Catalyst for ABC TV.
 He’s done a TedTalk about the science of sunshine.
 He’s written two children’s books, with a third on the way.
 He’s even begun work on a music album for kids.

 “There’s something certainly about my childhood and education that’s made me goal-driven,” Dr Lal said.
 “But I read a lovely perspective a little while ago about the importance of having not only a ‘to-do’ list, but a ‘to-be’ list.
 It’s a little naff, but I’ve held this pretty close since then.”